-In my research, I found a comment that argued Young Living Essential Oils is indeed a pyramid scheme because when a distributor recruits someone new into the organization they are paid a $20 commission.
+In my research, I found a comment that argued Young Living Essential Oils is indeed a product-based pyramid scheme because when a distributor recruits someone new into the organization they are paid a $20 commission.
 The writer makes a good point.
-Technically, I agree.
-However, because Young Living Essential Oils has a large retail sales market, I do not think the FTC would consider it a pyramid scheme.

 In my observation of the FTC and the cases they chose to prosecute, it appears that the FTC is friendly towards the Multi-level Marketing industry.
 The FTC often tolerates all but the obvious violation of the law.
 Their attitude may be because of limited resources and an infinite caseload.
 In other words, they must chose their battles.